greatislander/c2lc-project-website/src/activities/mission-planet-discovery.md

 * Select the "Play" button to check if you have completed your mission.
 * To begin a new mission, you can follow these two steps to start fresh:

   1. Select the "Delete" button to delete your current sequence in the program area.
   2. Select the "Refresh" button on your scene to move the spaceship back to its station on earth.

-* Now you are ready for your new mission.

 ## Tips